 Apparently at mid 2021, the greatest bottleneck are the small IC chips that control larger or smaller LCD screens.
 Specifically these chips are not made in high tech IC foundries making high-end 10 or 7 nanometer chips, but in rather older, run of the mill factories making 40 to 150 nanometer chips.
 As everyone has been rushing to upgrade (ostensibly to make more money), the "manufacturers" were caught flatfooted when demand for cheap ICs controlling mundane LCD screens suddenly mushroomed during the pandemic.
 And now, experts expect the backlog to last well into 2023!

 Of course, the semiconductor sector will normalize at some time, hopefully with more geographical diversification.
 But as before, chips are not likely to get less expensive.

 Of course, first it was a shortage of personal protection equipment (PPE), then a shortage in long-distance freight, then a shortage of containers, then a shortage of semiconductors.
 As India undergoes a catastrophic third wave, it halts all exports of the vaccines expected in many, mostly developing countries.
-But as economies begin to recuperate shortages expand from aluminum foil to construction wood.
+But as economies begin to recuperate the scope of shortages expands from aluminum foil to construction wood.

 This leads to price increases.
-Some of those increases will not be temporary, so according to some specialists, "inflation" may be on the loom...
+Some of those increases will not be temporary, so according to some specialists, "inflation" is on the loom...

 History of TSMC: